 Business Career Center Services

 The Business Career Center offers students help with anything from general career advice to exploring specific career paths.
-Students can schedule a 1:1 meeting with a career advisor by signing up through UIC Careers.
+Students can schedule a one-on-one meeting with a career advisor by signing up through UIC Careers.

 Textbooks and Course Packets